MacGuffin: Yves Lavandier

-Examples
+Further examples

 Alfred Hitchcock popularized the use of the MacGuffin technique.
 Examples from Hitchcock's films include plans for a silent plane engine in The 39 Steps (1935), radioactive uranium ore in Notorious (1946), and a clause from a secret peace treaty in Foreign Correspondent (1940).

-A more recent MacGuffin is the briefcase in Pulp Fiction (1994), which motivates several of the characters during many of the film's major plot points but whose contents are never revealed.
+The briefcase in Pulp Fiction (1994) motivates several of the characters during many of the film's major plot points, but its contents are never revealed.

+Similarly, the plot of the 1998 film Ronin revolves around a case, the contents of which remain unknown.
+At the end of the film, it is said to have led to a historic peace agreement and an end to the Troubles in Northern Ireland.

 George Lucas also used MacGuffins in the Star Wars saga.
-He "decided that the Force could be intensified through the possession of a mystical Kiber Crystal [sic]—Lucas's first, but by no means last, great MacGuffin."
+He "decided that the Force could be intensified through the possession of a mystical Kiber Crystal [sic]."

-In the 1998 film Ronin, the plot revolves around a case, the contents of which remain unknown.
-At the end of the film, it is said to have led to a historic peace agreement and an end to the Troubles in Northern Ireland.
+A similar usage was employed in John Carpenter's Escape from New York, where the protagonist Snake Plissken is tasked with rescuing both the President of the United States and a cassette tape that will prevent a devastating war between the country and its enemies.
+While there are hints throughout the film, the contents of the tape are never revealed to the audience.